 8. Premium Services

 Company offers optional Premium Services including advertising, Homeowner, and Company Pro.
 By selecting a Premium Service you agree to pay Company the subscription fees indicated for that service.
 Payments will be charged on the day your Premium Service goes into effect and will cover the use of that service for the period indicated.
 Thereafter, you agree that monthly payments will continue to be charged to your credit card on a recurring basis until you cancel your service.
 The amount of the monthly recurring charge will be the then current subscription fee applicable to the Premium Service you selected.
 You acknowledge that the amount of the recurring charge may increase if the applicable subscription fee increases.
 Premium Services other than advertising must be cancelled prior to your monthly renewal in order to avoid billing of the next month's Premium Service fee.
 For advertising services, Company must receive written notice of your cancellation at least thirty (30) days in advance of the monthly renewal date on which you wish to make the advertising campaign cancellation effective.
-All cancellations of advertising services must be received in writing by email () or by U.S. mail ( ATTN: Cancellations).
+All cancellations of advertising services must be received in writing by email (ENTER EMAIL HERE) or by U.S. mail (ENTER ADDRESS HERE ATTN: Cancellations).
 Premium Service fees are not prorated or refundable.

 If your payment method fails or your account is past due, Company reserves the right to either suspend or terminate your Premium Services.
 Any such suspension or termination will result in the cancellation of any promotional programs applicable to your Premium Services.
 You agree to submit any disputes regarding any charge to your account in writing to Company within sixty (60) days of such charge, otherwise such dispute will be waived and such charge will be final and not subject to challenge.

+9. Request for Quotes

+Homeowners or other members of the public may submit requests for quotations for construction work through the Site.
+Company may submit such requests to contractors that it, in its sole discretion, feels are minimally competent to handle such work.
+Company does not guarantee that any quotes will be provided.
+COMPANY SHALL HAVE NO RESPONSIBILITY OR LIABILITY OF ANY KIND FOR ANY CONSTRUCTION SERVICES YOU ACQUIRE ON OR THROUGH THE SITE, AND ANY USE OF CONTRACTORS FROM THIS SITE IS SOLELY AT YOUR OWN RISK.

-9. 10.
+10. Contractor Background Checks

+Company utilizes a third-party service to provide background checks for all contractors wishing to participate in the Request for Quotes Service.
+While we do our best to check contractor qualifications, COMPANY SHALL HAVE NO RESPONSIBILITY OR LIABILITY OF ANY KIND FOR ANY CONSTRUCTION SERVICES YOU ACQUIRE ON OR THROUGH THE SITE, AND ANY USE OF CONTRACTORS FROM THIS SITE IS SOLELY AT YOUR OWN RISK.
+Contractors wishing to participate in the Request for Quotes Service should contact Company here.

 11. Information on the Site

-Company select, screen, approve, endorse or limit who can post Information (collectively, "Information")In addition, although we reserve the right to review, remove or edit any content from the site, we do not routinely screen, monitor, or review the content of any such Information.
-As a result, we have no control over and we do not warrant or guarantee the accuracy, adequacy, applicability, completeness, currency or quality of any such Information or the qualifications of those posting Professional Information.
-COMPANY SHALL HAVE NO RESPONSIBILITY OR LIABILITY OF ANY KIND FOR ANY INFORMATION YOU ENCOUNTER ON OR THROUGH THE SITE, AND ANY USE OR RELIANCE ON INFORMATION IS SOLELY AT YOUR OWN RISK.
+Company may select, screen, approve, endorse or limit who can post Construction-Related Information (collectively, "Construction Information").
+In addition, although we reserve the right to review, remove or edit any content from the site, we do not routinely screen, monitor, or review the content of any such Construction Information.
+As a result, we have no control over and we do not warrant or guarantee the accuracy, adequacy, applicability, completeness, currency or quality of any such Construction Information or the qualifications of those posting Professional Information.
+COMPANY SHALL HAVE NO RESPONSIBILITY OR LIABILITY OF ANY KIND FOR ANY CONSTRUCTION INFORMATION YOU ENCOUNTER ON OR THROUGH THE SITE, AND ANY USE OR RELIANCE ON CONSTRUCTION INFORMATION IS SOLELY AT YOUR OWN RISK.

 12. Disclaimers and Acknowledgements Regarding Use of Site Information